Blue Lake Mount Gambier (Ockert Le Roux)

 Little Blue Lake (@jrodcaptures)

-Engelbrecht Cave, Mount Gambier
+Engelbrecht Cave, City of Mount Gambier

 Engelbrecht Cave.